 More than 2,000 artworks given to the Foundation by Ireland’s estate—a major concentration of sculptures, paintings, drawings, prints, and artist-made furniture—form the core of the home’s permanent collection.
-The Foundation also maintains some 1,000 pieces of ephemera, personal papers, photographs, and publications housed in a climate-controlled sub-level archive and study center that is open by appointment to anyone interested in the artist’s work.
+The Foundation also maintains some 1,000 pieces of ephemera, personal papers, photographs, and publications housed in a climate-controlled sub-level archive room.
 The Foundation seeks to grow its collection by acquiring additional Ireland works and archival materials, and by commissioning new artworks made in response to the House.

 Exhibitions + Programs

 Organized in collaboration with the foundation’s curators and invited artists from across the globe and diverse artistic disciplines, three thematic exhibitions per year highlight changing selections of work from the Foundation’s extensive 3,000-piece collection of Ireland’s art and archival materials.